 - b.
 Type I IEPR Schedule and Cost.
 The IEPR for this study will be accomplished in accordance with the cost and schedule in the PMP.
-As of the approval date of this Review Plan, the IEPR is scheduled as follows: - Draft Feasibility Report/EIS: December 2014. - Estimated Contract Cost: \$180,000.
-Pursuant to Section 2034 of the Water Resource Development Act of 2007, this amount is 100% federally funded. - Estimated cost for POH and DDN-PCX Coordination of the IEPR: \$60,000.
+As of the approval date of this Review Plan, the IEPR is scheduled as follows: - Draft Feasibility Report/EIS: October 2014. - Estimated Contract Cost: \$150,000.
+Pursuant to Section 2034 of the Water Resource Development Act of 2007, this amount is 100% federally funded. - Estimated cost POH and DDN-PCX Coordination of the IEPR: \$60,000.

 This estimate was developed using the Type I IEPR Standard Operating Procedure table provided by the PCXs.
-This amount is cost-shared between USACE and the non-Federal Sponsor. - c.
+This amount is cost-shared between USACE and the non-federal Sponsor.

+c.
 Model Certification/Approval Schedule and Cost.
-The certified HarborSym model will be used for the economic evaluations.
-Nawiliwili Harbor Site Specific Ecosystem Output Model will be used on a one-time basis.
+The KBPH Site Specific ecosystem output model will be used on a one-time basis.
 Consistent with EC 1105-2-412, the model will require approval for use.
 The approval review of the single use site specific model will be coordinated with the DDN-PCX and ECO-PCX to determine if approval during ATR is acceptable.
 In the event that the ECO-PCX requires a separate or regional approval, schedule and costs will be adjusted accordingly.